 Illinois- Not Required

 Maine- Exam required; the exam is an open-book exam and is included with the application.
-Renewing resident applicants take the exam via the online renewal system.
-New Hampshire residents still have/had a paper renewal form as of Spring 2014.
+Renewing resident applicants take the exam via the Total Notary Solution–Online Renewal system.

 Massachusetts- Not Required